 1. Fentanyl

-Fentanyl earns the top spot on this list due to it being the most addictive, most powerful, and most deadly.
+Fentanyl earns the top spot on the list of most deadly drugs due to it being the most addictive and most powerful drug.
 This fully synthetic opioid is approximately 100 times more potent than morphine and is currently the number one cause of overdose fatality in the United States.
 Because of its strength, even a minuscule amount of fentanyl can cause a fatal overdose in an individual who has built up opioid tolerance.
 One kilogram of fentanyl has the potential to kill 500,000 people which it is considered one of the top most dangerous drugs.
 The presence of fentanyl is often found in heroin, cocaine, and even pills without the user being aware.

 The graph below, produced from data collected by the National Center for Drug Abuse Statistics, shows the dramatic upswing in fentanyl-related overdoses within the past decade.